 This Sous Vide Asparagus recipe creates tender yet crisp, and naturally sweet asparagus spears in only 13 minutes.
-Making asparagus Sous Vide with a creamy lemon butter sauce makes the best vegetable side dish for any day of the week or holiday.
+Making asparagus Sous Vide with a creamy lemon garlic butter sauce makes the best vegetable side dish for any day of the week or holiday.
 We love it with sous vide pork tenderloin, Sous Vide Tri Tip and Sous Vide Lamb Chops.

 Is Asparagus Good In Sous Vide

 Not all vegetables are created for sous vide.
 Asparagus, isn’t one of them.
 We HIGHLY prefer sous vide over any other cooking style (even though we love Instant Pot Salmon with Asparagus).
 The bright green asparagus spears are perfectly tender (not soft), perfectly seasoned and don’t take all day to make.
 All from a quick 13 minute water bath.

 Three steps separate you from a perfectly cooked sous vide asparagus: Pre-heat the water bath, vacuum seal the asparagus, butter and lemon slices (these are the vacuum bags we use), cook for 13 minutes and serve.

 How Long Does It Take To Sous Vide Asparagus